wubaoyuan/Lpbox-ADMM/README.md

 # Lp-Box ADMM for Integer Programming

-[Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method for ANY interger programming (IP).
+[Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method for ANY interger programming (IP), and it has been published in TPAMI 2018.
 This project provides two implementations of Lp-Box ADMM:
 * [Matlab](matlab): full codes and full demos to reproduce all reported results in the manuscript.
 * [Python](python): full codes and one simple demo to demonstrate the usage.